 What's covered when you go to hospital?

-Combined with Medicare, your health insurance will help cover the cost of your treatment as a private patient in a private hospital.
-However, it’s important to remember that health insurance will only pay benefits for services included in your hospital cover.
-Providing your procedure is covered and you attend an nib Agreement Private Hospital (or any public hospital as a private patient) nib covers you for:
+Your health insurance, combined with Medicare if you're an Australian resident, will help cover the cost of your treatment as a private patient for services included in your hospital cover.
+Providing your procedure is covered and you attend an nib Agreement Hospital (or any public hospital as a private patient) nib covers you for:

-Please refer to the Policy Booklet for more information about what’s covered in hospital.
+Refer to your Policy Booklet or Fact Sheet for more information about what’s covered in hospital.

 What’s not covered?

-There are some things that are not covered.
-Excluding these services helps to keep the cost of your health insurance down.
+Some things aren't covered.
+Excluding these services helps to keep the cost of your health insurance down:

-You should always check what you're covered for before you go to hospital.
-Contact us so we can help you keep any extra expenses to a minimum.
+You should always check what you're covered for before you go to hospital and contact us so we can help you keep any extra expenses to a minimum.

 *Common treatments means a number of Medical Benefits Schedule (MBS) items commonly used across services covered by your policy.
 Support treatments means a number of MBS items used to support a principal treatment covered by your policy.
 Common and support treatments will be covered in line with the level of cover your product provides for the principal treatment.
 Refer to the Policy Booklet for more information.